Eir-nya/userdata-wrapper/README.md

 This library has many uses beyond this, too.

-Read on for tutorials and documentatio on the rest of the library!
+Read on for tutorials and documentation on the rest of the library!

 # Override Tables